markdom/specification/1.0/markdom.md

 This method must fail if `uri` is not present.

+This method must fail if `uri` is not a valid URI reference.

 ###### `getTitle` {#api-dom-imagecontent-gettitle}

 A [`ImageContent`](#api-dom-imagecontent) object must have a method with signature `String getTitle()`.